anza-xyz/agave/shred/README.md

 Which socket a received shred arrived on is deliberately not part of provenance.
 Repair and Turbine differ in how the packet was solicited, not in what this node may do with it, and the stage that cares about the difference is counting packets at the socket, where the socket is known without asking the shred.
-What a finer split would buy is a downstream metric, "of the shreds that completed this FEC set, how many were repaired", which nothing asks for today; what it costs is that a batch drawn from both sockets stops being a single type.
+What a finer split would buy is what `ShredSource` in `ledger/src/slot_stats.rs` already counts, "of the shreds that completed this FEC set, how many were repaired", which feeds statistics and three warnings and gates nothing; what it costs is that a batch drawn from both sockets stops being a single type.
 Merging them is what keeps `Vec<Shred<K, S, Received>>` from needing an erasure step, and it removed a marker, a widening and a whole grouping trait from this crate.